ajcallegari/scikit-multichannel/README.md

 `pipeline.fit(Xs, y).predict(Xs)`
 `pipeline.fit(Xs, y).transform(Xs).`

+pipecaster MultichannelPipeline with a single input matrix:
+`pipeline.fit([X], y).predict([X])`
+`pipeline.fit([X], y).transform([X]).`

 ## in-pipeline screening
-A typical ML workflow involves screening input sources, feature engineering steps, ML algorithms, and model hyperparameters.
+A typical ML workflow involves screening input sources, feature extraction & engineering steps, ML algorithms, and model hyperparameters.
 Pipecaster allows you to semi-automate each of these screening tasks by including them in the ML pipeline.
 This can be useful when you are developing a large number of different pipelines in parallel and don't have time to optimize each one separately, and it may accelerate ML workflows in general.

 In addition, pipecaster introduces channel selectors that select input channels based on aggregate feature scores or information content estimated using probe ML models or full ML models.
 Channel selection is intended to prevent garbage from flowing into and out of your machine learning pipelines.